BREAKING: New York City Council Passes First of Its Kind GHG Emissions Cap for Buildings – Local Law 97

 - April 18, 2019

 New York City Council on Thursday voted to approve Intro.
-1253-C, an annual cap on greenhouse gas emissions for buildings in the city.
-Expected to be signed by Mayor de Blasio on Earth Day this coming Monday, the annual reporting requirement would start in 2024, with severe penalties for over-emitting.
+1253-C (which would later become Local Law 97), an annual cap on greenhouse gas emissions for buildings in the city.
+On May 18th, Intro 1253 was passed into law as Local Law 97 of 2019, with the annual reporting requirement starting in 2024, including severe penalties for over-emitting.
 The first of its kind law exempts certain buildings (e.g. NYCHA, rent-regulated housing, city buildings) and allows exemptions for demonstrated “financial hardships”, but does provide prescriptive measures that need to be completed by exempted buildings.
 Read on to learn more about the fines for non-compliance, allowable deductions, and potential impacts (i.e. increased utility rates) likely in the future.

 First introduced as Intro.
 1745 in October 2017, the newly passed Intro.
-1253-C has been in discussion and under review for the past 18 months.
+1253-C (later known as Local Law 97) has been in discussion and under review for the past 18 months.
 The Urban Green Council organized its 80×50 Buildings Partnership, comprised of energy market experts and consultants (including EnergyWatch), commercial and residential owners/managers, religious organizations, social justice community advocates, institutions, and more, in order to provide feedback on the first draft of the law and help draft a law to plausibly reach 80% emissions reductions by 2050.
-While some recommendations outlined in The Blueprint for Efficiency were included in new drafts of the law, the newly passed Intro.
-1253-C is not radically different than the first version introduced back in October 2017.
+While some recommendations outlined in The Blueprint for Efficiency were included in new drafts of the law, the newly passed Local Law 97 is not radically different than the first version introduced back in October 2017.
 Building types are thankfully more segmented, the first year of compliance was pushed from 2022 to 2024, a carbon trading feasibility study will be conducted, and there are prescriptive requirements for exempted buildings.
 However, there are still many less than ideal components of the law that we’ll discuss below.

 - GHG Emissions Caps and Reporting Requirements